Coenzyme Q10 (CoQ10): We Explain The Major Skin Care Benefits

 What are the skin care benefits?

 As a powerful antioxidant and electron transporter, CoQ10 has been found to play a major role in healthy skin.
-Most research has focused on dietary supplements, but there's growing evidence that topical application can help, too.
+Most research has focused on dietary supplements, but there's also evidence that topical application can be very beneficial, too.
 Let's look at how CoQ10 can elevate your skin health:

 If you're looking for an internal approach to wrinkles, turn to CoQ10.
 As an antioxidant, it protects the skin from UV radiation, one of the main sources of oxidative stress in the skin.
 Prolonged exposure to UV radiation can lead to premature skin aging—known as photoaging—and degrade and disorganize collagen fibers.
 It also destroys fibroblasts, which are cells that produce collagen proteins (and help heal wounds).
 The result is fine lines and wrinkles, says Mark.

 Normally, your skin uses antioxidants—like CoQ10—to defend itself from UV radiation.
 But as your levels decrease over time, replenishing them is key.
-Research has found that topical CoQ10 can significantly decrease facial wrinkles.
-Similarly, another study found that CoQ10 supplements reduce wrinkles and lines while enhancing skin smoothness.
+Research6 has found that topical CoQ10 can significantly decrease facial wrinkles.
+Similarly, another study7 found that CoQ10 supplements reduce wrinkles and lines while enhancing skin smoothness.

 To support your skin cells' energy needs, fuel up on CoQ10.
 For starters, this gives mitochondria the tools they need to energize cells and repair damage due to stress, notes Mark.
 Secondly, as an antioxidant, it safeguards energy pathways by combating free radicals.
 How's that for double duty?